adamsol/Pyxell/docs/manual.md

 ```

 Function declaration may contain default values for generic arguments, and the body may contain any code dependent on the real types.
-Errors will be reported when the function cannot be compiled with given types.
+Errors will be reported when a function cannot be compiled with given types.

 ```
 func multiply<A,B,C>(a: A, b: B = 1): C def